MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 If you choose individual projects, only work items in those projects will be indexed.

+> [!NOTE]
+> Azure DevOps projects can be crawled after granting them the _View project-level information_ and _View analytics_ permissions.

 ![Configure data.](media/ADO_Configure_data.png)

 Next, select which fields you want the connection to index and preview data in these fields before proceeding.